-Working with a financial planner or investment advisor can be an excellent way to ensure your are making sound financial decisions and planning well for your future.
-A good financial planner can help you calculate risks and rewards in different areas of your financial life–whether that means saving up to buy a house, investing your money wisely, or ensuring your loved ones are well provided for in the case of an emergency.
-However, not all financial planners are created equal–while many states require financial advisors to have specialized training or licenses, not all do.
+Working with a financial planner can be an excellent way to ensure you are making sound financial decisions.
+A good financial planner can help you calculate risks and rewards and meet your financial goals.
+These goals can include saving up to buy a house, investing your money wisely, or ensuring your loved ones are well provided for in the case of an emergency.
+However, not all financial planners are the same.
+While many states require financial advisors to have specialized training or licenses, not all do.

-Asking the following questions before you select a financial planner will help to ensure that you have a qualified professional, ready to meet your planning needs.
+Asking the following questions before you select a financial planner will help to ensure that you have a qualified professional.

 1. What are your qualifications?

 Many people offering financial services call themselves financial planners.
 However, financial planning is a detailed, comprehensive process.
-It requires hands-on experience and a strong technical understanding of topics such as personal tax planning, insurance, investments, retirement planning and estate planning – and how a recommendation in one area can affect the others.
+It requires hands-on experience and a strong technical understanding of topics such as personal tax planning, insurance, investments, retirement planning and estate planning.
+Your planner should also understand how a recommendation in one area can affect the others.

-Ask your financial planner whether she holds any professional credentials–including the Certified Financial Planner designation, or CFP, which is recognized internationally as the mark of the competent, ethical, professional financial planner.
+Ask your financial planner whether she holds any professional credentials.
+These should include the Certified Financial Planner designation, or CFP.
+This credential is recognized internationally as the mark of the competent, ethical, professional financial planner.

 2. What experience do you have?

 Experience is an important consideration in choosing any professional.
-Inquire about what experience the planner has in dealing with people in similar situations to yours and whether he has any specialized training.
-Ask how long the planner has been in practice, the number and types of firms with which he has been associated, and how his work experience relates to his current practice.
+Inquire about what experience the planner has in dealing with people in similar situations to yours.
+You should also ask how long the planner has been in practice, the number and types of firms with which he has been associated, and how his work experience relates to his current practice.
 Choose a financial planner who has at least two years experience counseling individuals on their financial needs.

 3. What services do you offer?